wbyoung/jsi/_posts/00-01-01-welcome-notes.md

 date: 2014-05-12 00:00:00
 ---

+TODO: Jumping into the command line as one of the first things we did made some people feel uncomfortable, but others were already ready for it and had pretty much done all of those commands.

+TODO: `mkdir -p /usr/local/bin` resulted in needing to `sudo mkdir -p /usr/local/bin` as well as
+<code>sudo chown \`whoami\` /usr/local/bin</code>.

+TODO: People who are renting Macs feel a little uncomfortable on the platform.

+TODO: Somehow indicate during the challenge (either verbally or in the text for it) that each part should be taken one at a time.

+TODO: Better incorporate impostor syndrome into everything somehow.

 ## Class Flow

 - Class starts with slides.
 It'd be good to break out of the slides pretty